 It might also be one of the best power racks available for tall people as it comes with 28 level settings and is 90 inches tall.

 That should make it flexible enough for bench presses and pull-ups.

-You can also use it as a squatting rack, but you won’t have safety bars due to the design.
+Our tests indicate that you can also use it as a squatting rack, but you won’t have safety bars due to the design.

-- Key Features : 1,000 lbs capacity, 28 height levels, pull-up bar
+- Key Features: 1,000 lbs capacity, 28 height levels, pull-up bar

 - Wall-mounted so that it may take up less space in a home gym

 - 90-inch max height for more flexibility and suitable for tall people

 - Can be folded up to save more space when not in use

 - Assembly and attachment to the wall might be a bit tricky